Accra Sports Stadium disaster: Memorial

 Following the event Ghana's president, John Agyekum Kufuor, called for three days of mourning.
 The Ghana Premier Football League suspended play for a month.
 Since 2001, corporations and philanthropists, including Herbert Mensah, who was Asante Kotoko chairman from 1999 to 2003, have memorialized this tragedy with the Stadium Disaster Fund and a series of events in Kumasi.

 The events include paying respects to families of victims and their 148 children, their invitation to the Otumfuo's birthday at Manhyia Palace, prayers in the local Central Mosque, donations to the needy, the laying of a memorial wreath and a memorial march called the "May 9th Remembered Street Walk".
 In 2016, an annual memorial "May 9th Cup" football competition was created.
-Mensah has appealed to the government to memorialize that May 9, to no agreement.
+Mensah has appealed to the government to memorialize that May 9.
 In 2017, the memorial events were themed "Embrace the Day".

 A bronze statue was erected outside the stadium of a fan carrying another fan to safety with the inscription title "I Am My Brother's Keeper" in honor of the victims of the tragedy.

 Fans who attend matches at the stadium now chant "Never Again!
 Never Again!" to remind themselves of the day.